 DTS (formerly Digital Theater Systems) surrounds movie lovers with sound.
 The company's multichannel audio systems are used in consumer electronic devices such as audio/video receivers, DVD and Blu-ray HD players, PCs, car audio products, video game consoles, and home theater systems.
 DTS has licensing agreements with major consumer electronics manufacturers (Sony, Samsung, and Philips).
 It also provides DTS-encoded soundtracks in movies, TV shows, and music content.
 The firm was founded in 1990 as Digital Theater Systems by scientist Terry Beard.
 It received initial funding from Universal Pictures in 1993 and used that relationship to debut its audio system in the soundtrack to Universal's

 .
 It was acquired by Tessera Technologies in late 2016.

-While DTS is headquartered in the US, it has a plethora of international offices, including locations in the UK, Japan, and China.
-Nearly 90% of DTS's revenues were derived internationally in fiscal 2011 and fiscal 2012.
-Specifically, Japan is a significant source of revenues, accounting for more than 40% of the company's business.
+While DTS is headquartered in the US, it has a plethora of international offices, including locations in China, Ireland, Japan, South Korea, and the UK.
+Nearly 85% of DTS's revenues were derived internationally in fiscal 2014.
+Specifically, Japan is a significant source of revenues, accounting for 40% of the company's business.

 Sales and Marketing

-DTS' key strategy in the broadcast market is to actively work with broadcasters, operators, international standards organizations, and manufacturers to expand the penetration of its solutions and capitalize on the increasing demand for high-definition audio delivery.
-The company has recently expanded its presence in Asia, opening offices in Singapore and Shenzhen, China.
+DTS's key strategy in the broadcast market is to actively work with broadcasters, operators, international standards organizations, and manufacturers to expand the penetration of its solutions and capitalize on the increasing demand for high-definition audio delivery.

 Mergers and Acquisitions